What do you do with your kitchen waste?

 Rice bran inoculated with effective microorganisms "good bacteria"

 Chopped up kitchen scraps, food waste, garden trimmings, paper

-If you do not have a backyard, you can simply put soil in a large plastic bin which will serve as your "soil factory"
+If you do not have a backyard, you can simply put soil in a large plastic bin (with holes) which will serve as your "soil factory"

 Where do you get Bokashi buckets/bran in the Philippines?

 Effective Microorganisms Activated Solution (EMAS) Kit (Optional but good to have)

 We also carry them whenever we participate at bazaars or do talks/workshops.
 Subscribe to our Facebook Page Druid Things by clicking "follow" and "see first" to get updates on where we'll be popping up next.

 How do you process kitchen waste with Bokashi?

 Processing your food waste with Bokashi is actually very easy to do.
 This article just looks long because we try to explain and flesh each step out as best as we can.
 Here's a very detailed step by step guide to fermenting and composting your food waste using Bokashi:

 1. Mix a handful of Bokashi bran into chopped up food waste